schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 ```

 On startup, when this option is set, vim will look for a `.vimrc` or `.exrc`
-vimscript file in the current directory, while neovim will look for `.nvimrc`
+vimscript file in the current directory, while neovim will look for a `.nvimrc`
-or `.exrc` vimscript file or a `.nvim.lua` lua script file.
+or `.exrc` vimscript file, or a `.nvim.lua` lua script file.
 If one such file is found, after the system and main user configuration is
 loaded, (neo)vim will `:source` this file, executing whatever code it contains.